wgfoote/strategic-decision-analytics/README.md

 A decision is a compound of the organizational, and individuals within an organization, experiance, understanding, judgments, in a word knowledge, coupled with action, namely the decision.

+Gelman, A., Trevisani, M., Lu, H., and van Geen, A. (2004).
+Direct data manipulation for local decision analysis, as applied to the problem of arsenic in drinking water from tube wells in Bangladesh.
+Risk Analysis 24, 1597–1612.